Ruprecht-Karls-Universität Heidelberg

 • defines and supervises corresponding curation projects.

-To this end, we will identify common workflows for natural language processing in the Digital Humanities.
-These may range from fully automatic processing to selective annotation using annotation control methodologies.
+To this end, we identify common workflows for natural language processing in the Digital Humanities.
+These range from fully automatic processing to selective annotation using annotation control methodologies.
 In this way, the working group functions as an interface between users in the Digital Humanities and the development of NLP tools in the CL community.

 Our working group aims at ensuring an ongoing communication with scientists in the areas of applied linguistics, language learning and computational linguistics.
 This is strengthened by involving representatives of scientific organizations.
 In addition, suggestions about shared development of NLP resources for the German language will be advertised in the scientific community.